 What is a Declaration of Incorporation and can it replace a Declaration of Conformity?

-A Declaration of Incorporation is used when a product is incomplete or designed to be incorporated into another product.
-The Declaration of Incorporation states that the product is incomplete and can therefore not be CE marked.
-However, it does not replace the Declaration of Conformity.
+A Declaration of Incorporation is used when a product is partly complete or designed to be incorporated into another product.
+It does not and can not replace the Declaration of Conformity.
 The manufacturer of the final product is responsible for drafting a Declaration of Conformity and applying the CE mark before making the product available to a consumer.